modern-hobbyist/modern-hobbyist/Projects/0002 - Split Keyboard - Mk. 1.md

 - Pin selection was sub-par
 	- Not necessarily a mistake, but it make the firmware much harder to write.
 ## Pros
+- Absolutely Love the arrow keys being tucked in under my right palm.
+I never accidentally press them and they are always right there, easy to access when I need them.
+- The thumb clusters are awesome, having quicker access to Cmd, Ctrl, Layer changes, and other custom behavior with my thumbs has resulted in a huge productivity boost!
+- The 2.2" displays are amazing.
+I don't have any legends on my keycaps, so having a place to quickly determine which key is where at a glance is super handy.
+- The magnetically detachable numpad is great for when I'm at my desk and find myself needing to type lots of numbers, but if I'm on the road or a smaller desk, I can pop it off and free up some real estate.
+	- Also, being able to add another numpad to the other side of my keyboard and map it to more custom macros is a huge bonus!
 ## Cons
 - The STM32F072 was a poor choice.
 	- It's a good choice for entry level boards, but this board required too much from it.
 A beefier MCU would have been very handy when it came to time to write the firmware.